HeroicEric/orbitjs-site/src/v0.15/guide/data-sources.md

 `beforeX`, `x`, and `xFail`.
 For example, updatable sources have an `update` method and can emit `beforeUpdate`, `update`, and `updateFail` events.

+^^ not docs related but feels weird that this is not `updateFailed` like is conventional in things like CQRS

 In addition, any mutations caused by calling `x` will also be emitted with the general `transform` event.